neetikapakki/LSRE-neetikaroypakki/Seminars/seminarnotes.md

 Time to birth (M4)
 Reason for scoping decision (M5)
 The visualization technique provides feedback about ongoing scoping activities as well as a visualization of past project scoping activities.

+SEMINAR 1 HOMEWORK QUESTION

+Continuous Integration:

+Continuous integration is a process in which developers integrate code into shared repository several times in a day in order to reduce the risk factor

+Tools used for continues integration are as follow:
+1. Jenkins
+2. Buildbot
+3. Travis CI
+4. Strider
+5. Go
+6. Integrity